CaelRowley/brickblock-backend/README.md

 If the database contains no data you can run `npm run mock:data` to populate it with mock ICO data

 ## Project Scaffolding
 The `src` directory contains the source code for the server.
 It is built using Express and the Apollo Server middleware to connect GraphQL.
+The `test` directory contains the source code for the tests.
+It is built using Mocha.
+The file structure of this should mimic the structure of the `src` folder with unit tests written for each file.
 This source code is transpiled to the `build` directory for deployment and testing.
-1. `npm run build` will transpile the `src` directory into `build`
+1. `npm run build` will transpile the `src` and `test` directories into `build`
 2. `npm run clean` will delete the transpiled code

 ## Testing